Annotated transcript of the exhibition catalogue, ‘PAINTINGS by Mrs. Swynnerton, A.R.A.,” held at Manchester Art Gallery, July 1923.

 49. Master and Man (Portrait of Mr. Swynnerton). / Painted at Rome.

 51. Miss Agnes Garrett. / Painted in Sussex. / Lent by Lionel Crane, Esq.
-Loan information incorrect.
-(An accidental duplication of information for no. 52?)
-Actually loaned by Mrs. George Garrett (née Louisa Wilkinson), Agnes’s sister-in-law by marriage to her younger brother [information from Elizabeth Crawford].
+[Loan information incorrect – an accidental duplication of information for no. 52.
+Loaned by Mrs. George Garrett (née Louisa Wilkinson), Agnes’s sister-in-law by marriage to her younger brother – information from Elizabeth Crawford].

 52. Myfanwy. / Painted in London. / Lent by Lionel Crane, Esq.